Crotalaria spectabilis

 Crotalaria spectabilis, the showy rattlebox or showy rattlepod, is a species of flowering plant in the pea family Fabaceae.
 It is native to the Indian Subcontinent, southern China, and Southeast Asia.
 It is a perennial herb that grows up to 0.6-1.5 m tall.
 It grows in montane grasslands, along forest edges, and within meadows.
 It was introduced (originally as a green manure) to most of the world's tropics and subtropics and is now a serious agricultural pest species.
 It is toxic to livestock, causing liver damage.

+Ecology

+Crotalaria spectabilis is insect pollinated and is recorded to have been visited in northern Florida by Lasioglossum apopkense.